blankaex/blog/_posts/2019-02-11-yuu-meets-golden-lever.md

 ## There's a guy in Indonesia making a crazy lever

 I've been to Indonesia maybe 4 or 5 times to participate in events and tournaments.
-One time when I was there, trying to make some friends with the locals, I was suddenly approached and given a spring.
-I was told that it's a hand-made spring built to modify a Sanwa JLF.
+One time when I was there, trying to make some friends with the locals, I was suddenly approached and given a set of springs.
+I was told that they were hand-made springs built to modify a Sanwa JLF.

-I actually left it on my desk for about half a year, but my curiosity got the better of me one day so I decided to try it out.
+I actually left them on my desk for about half a year, but my curiosity got the better of me one day so I decided to try them out.
 I immediately noticed my inputs becoming cleaner and more precise.
 I was so amazed that I messaged the creator to thank him.
 That's how I found out about the Golden Lever.

 <a href="https://twitter.com/wazwuz?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @wazwuz</a>
 <a class="twitter-timeline" data-height="400" href="https://twitter.com/wazwuz?ref_src=twsrc%5Etfw">Tweets by wazwuz</a>